sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Appendices/tiapp.xml_and_timodule.xml_Reference.md

 </android>
 ```

-Do not set the android:anyDensity attribute to false.
+{{% alert title="❗️ Warning" color="danger" %}}Do not set the android:anyDensity attribute to false.
 Google does not recommend [changing the default value](http://developer.android.com/guide/topics/manifest/supports-screens-element.html#any).
-Setting this attribute to false may cause undesired behavior.
+Setting this attribute to false may cause undesired behavior.{{% /alert %}}

 #### Enabling the debugger by default